justinbreese/databricks-gems/README.md

 ## TODO
 * Build out functionality for BYOVPC and CMK

+# [perfTestAutomation.py] (../master/perTestAutomation.py)
+Automate your performance testing with Databricks notebooks!
+Leveraging Databricks Widgets, Jobs API, Delta Table for analysis, etc.

+## TODO
+* Lots of stuff, this is the initial commit

 # [uploadNotebook.py](../master/uploadNotebook.py)
 Brief demo on how to use the Databricks REST API to upload a given file (python in this case) to your Databricks workspace